mithrandie/csvq/docs/_posts/2006-01-02-statement.md

 You can pass a query or statements(it's also called procedure) as a csvq command argument or a source file.
 Statements have to be encoded in UTF-8.

-A statements is terminated with a semicolon.
+A statement is terminated with a semicolon.
 In statements, character cases of keywords are ignored.

 If you want to execute a single query, you can omit the terminal semicolon.